liamj-f/Homelab-setup/README.md

-# rpi4-docker
+# Homelab-setup

-This repo is for Liams Raspberry Pi4 8gb docker compose files
+This repo is for Liams Raspberry Pi4 8gb docker compose files and deploying them

+Eventual state will be
+- Pihole (pi4 & pi0 backup)
+- nebula-sync
+- portainer
+- nginx
+- mysql
+- adminer
+- frigate
+- nextcloud

 Using the router usb:
 /etc/fstab has been editted to create the mount point for the routers smb H drive, but then commented out as systemd now handles this
 /etc/systemd/system/mnt-NextCloudTest.mount also created #prevents mounting before router is ready if the pi reboots
 /etc/systemd/system/mnt-NextCloudTest.automount also created #remounts drive if router reboots